 Using their expertise, they can look into the terms and conditions of each policy to determine which one will be able to offer you the most protection for the best price.

-Can I get critical illness insurance if I’ve been diagnosed with MS?
+Can I get critical illness insurance if I’ve been diagnosed?

-Finding a critical illness provider that will agree to insure you for multiple sclerosis after you have already received a diagnosis may be difficult.
+Finding a critical illness provider that will agree to insure you for multiple sclerosis after you have already been diagnosed may be difficult.